torproject/torbrowser-launcher/README.md

 You can only use Tor Browser as your default browser if you don't use Firefox at the same time.
 Other browser (such as Iceweasel, Chromium, or Chrome) will work fine.
 You must check "Allow opening links with Tor Browser" in the settings to enable it.

-## Installing in Ubuntu 14.04 and earlier
+## Installing in Ubuntu 14.04 and later

 I've created a PPA where I'm maintaining torbrowser-launcher binaries.
 You can install in an Ubuntu-based distribution like this: